kubeedge/kubeedge/docs/proposals/keadm-scope.md

      * This command will be responsible to bring up KubeEdge cloud components like edge-controller and K8S (using kubeadm)

   - What shall be its scope ?
     1. Check version of OS and install subsequently the required pre-requisites using supported steps.
-Currently we will support **ONLY** (Ubuntu & CentOS)
+Currently, we will support **ONLY** (Ubuntu & CentOS)
     2. Check and install all the pre-requisites before executing edge-controller, which are
         * docker (currently 18.06.0ce3-0~ubuntu) and check if service is up
         * kubelet, kubeadm & kubectl (latest version)